Ninjavid/CS-Group/README.md

 # C# Group

 ## 3D Chess
 A chess game like the one from Star Trek.
-The game works by your pawns being able to move one dimention or to move normaly.
+The game might work by your pawns being able to move one dimention or to move normaly.
 We'll change parts of how the game is played as me make it.

 <img src="https://raw.githubusercontent.com/Ninjavid/CS-Group/main/concept.png" width="600" height="1000"/>